gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    Let us also perform separate temperature baths for water and ions (here corresponding to the gromacs group called non-water) respectively by replacing:
+    Let us also use separate temperature baths for water and ions (here corresponding to the gromacs group called non-water) respectively by replacing: